 IARU Silver Award: An IARU volunteer or other individual who performs a single “one off” role for IARU that is noteworthy and valued by the organization.
 This might include significant assistance by a non-amateur at a WRC or RTO meeting or an action by an individual amateur from a member-society that has benefits for all amateurs.
 Recognition is in the form of a certificate.

 2017: Thilo Kootz, DL9KCE

 2018: Dale E. Hughes, VK1DSH

 2018: Hans Zimmermann, HB9AQS/F5VKP

-Additional recipients of the Diamond Award and Gold Award have been selected and will be announced at the appropriate time.
+Additional recipients of awards have been selected and will be announced at the appropriate time.

 The regional IARU organizations recognize their volunteers through separate programs.